unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-04-hands-on-put-multimodal-context-hygiene-through-a-test-bench.md

 published: true
 ---

-The [main Part 7 article]({{ page.series_previous_url | relative_url }}) explains why I moved media-history filtering into the selected Qwen Jinja template instead of letting the model proxy rewrite requests.
-This companion is where you can take that explanation apart and see whether it holds up.
+In the [main Part 7 article]({{ page.series_previous_url | relative_url }}), I explained why media-history filtering belongs in the selected Qwen Jinja template instead of inside a model proxy that is supposed to remain passive.
+This companion lets you take that explanation apart and see whether it actually holds up.

-I did not want another page of source code readers were expected to accept on faith.
-The useful part is running the same invented conversation through both templates and asking plain questions.
-Did the old image payload disappear?
+I did not want to publish another page of source code and ask readers to accept it on faith.
+The useful part is running the same invented conversation through both templates and asking plain questions: Did the old image payload disappear?
 Did the latest audio result and native vision placeholder remain?
 Did ordinary tool history stay byte-for-byte identical?

-That is what this lab does.
-It does not need a model, GPU, private capture, or production agent configuration.
-Python and Jinja are enough for the core exercise.
-If you already have LLM-Ops-Kit installed, there is an optional final section that sends the same sanitized request through the model-proxy renderer so you can see where the proxy fits without mistaking it for the component performing the filtering.
+That is the whole point of this lab.
+You do not need a model, GPU, private capture, or production agent configuration; Python and Jinja are enough for the core exercise.
+If LLM-Ops-Kit is already installed, the optional final section sends the same sanitized request through the model-proxy renderer.
+It shows where the proxy fits without pretending that the proxy performs the filtering.

 <!--more-->